See La Puerta Rules and Regs page to review the policies for La Puerta Natural Burial Ground

 What is required for burial at La Puerta Natural Burial Ground?

-We require three things to be purchased for burial at La Puerta Natural Burial Ground:
+We require four things to be purchased for burial at La Puerta Natural Burial Ground:

 1) A plot